Niccolum/intrst_algrms/knapsack_problem/results.md

 ```
 ## run tests
 ```
-$ python tests.py -vv
+$ python tests.py
 *************** TestKnapsackProblem1StaticData ***************
-test_knapsack_1_solution (__main__.TestKnapsackProblem1StaticData) ... ok
-test_knapsack_2_solution (__main__.TestKnapsackProblem1StaticData) ... ok
-test_knapsack_3_solution (__main__.TestKnapsackProblem1StaticData) ... ok
-test_knapsack_4_solution (__main__.TestKnapsackProblem1StaticData) ... ok
-test_knapsack_5_solution (__main__.TestKnapsackProblem1StaticData) ... ok
-test_knapsack_6_solution (__main__.TestKnapsackProblem1StaticData) ... ok
-*************** TestKnapsackProblem2DynamicData ***************
-test_knapsack_1_solution (__main__.TestKnapsackProblem2DynamicData) ...
+##### knapsack_1_solution #####
+Knapsack with 5 items was completed in 0.000176 seconds Knapsack with 5 items was completed in 0.000150 seconds Knapsack with 22 items was completed in 0.004866 seconds .##### knapsack_2_solution #####
+Knapsack with 5 items was completed in 0.000081 seconds Knapsack with 5 items was completed in 0.000097 seconds Knapsack with 22 items was completed in 0.004316 seconds .##### knapsack_3_solution #####
+Knapsack with 5 items was completed in 0.000680 seconds Knapsack with 5 items was completed in 0.000131 seconds Knapsack with 22 items was completed in 0.004909 seconds .##### knapsack_4_solution #####
+Knapsack with 5 items was completed in 0.000566 seconds Knapsack with 5 items was completed in 0.000074 seconds Knapsack with 22 items was completed in 4.554347 seconds .##### knapsack_5_solution #####
+Knapsack with 5 items was completed in 0.000034 seconds Knapsack with 5 items was completed in 0.000033 seconds Knapsack with 22 items was completed in 0.002070 seconds .##### knapsack_6_solution #####
+Knapsack with 5 items was completed in 0.000071 seconds Knapsack with 5 items was completed in 0.000053 seconds Knapsack with 22 items was completed in 0.007740 seconds .##### knapsack_greedy_solution #####
+Knapsack with 5 items was completed in 0.000022 seconds Knapsack with 5 items was completed in 0.000015 seconds Knapsack with 22 items was completed in 0.000031 seconds .*************** TestKnapsackProblem2DynamicData ***************
+##### knapsack_1_solution #####
-Knapsack with 10 items was completed in 0.000135 seconds Knapsack with 14 items was completed in 0.000116 seconds Knapsack with 18 items was completed in 0.000167 seconds Knapsack with 22 items was completed in 0.000280 seconds Knapsack with 26 items was completed in 0.000357 seconds Knapsack with 30 items was completed in 0.000552 seconds Knapsack with 34 items was completed in 0.000652 seconds Knapsack with 38 items was completed in 0.000832 seconds Knapsack with 42 items was completed in 0.001336 seconds Knapsack with 46 items was completed in 0.001124 seconds ok test_knapsack_2_solution (__main__.TestKnapsackProblem2DynamicData) ...
+Knapsack with 10 items was completed in 0.000173 seconds Knapsack with 14 items was completed in 0.000162 seconds Knapsack with 18 items was completed in 0.000216 seconds Knapsack with 22 items was completed in 0.000366 seconds Knapsack with 26 items was completed in 0.000789 seconds Knapsack with 30 items was completed in 0.000618 seconds Knapsack with 34 items was completed in 0.000692 seconds Knapsack with 38 items was completed in 0.000846 seconds Knapsack with 42 items was completed in 0.001006 seconds Knapsack with 46 items was completed in 0.001309 seconds .##### knapsack_2_solution #####
-Knapsack with 10 items was completed in 0.000036 seconds Knapsack with 14 items was completed in 0.000055 seconds Knapsack with 18 items was completed in 0.000083 seconds Knapsack with 22 items was completed in 0.000120 seconds Knapsack with 26 items was completed in 0.000160 seconds Knapsack with 30 items was completed in 0.000218 seconds Knapsack with 34 items was completed in 0.000276 seconds Knapsack with 38 items was completed in 0.000356 seconds Knapsack with 42 items was completed in 0.000388 seconds Knapsack with 46 items was completed in 0.000490 seconds ok test_knapsack_3_solution (__main__.TestKnapsackProblem2DynamicData) ...
+Knapsack with 10 items was completed in 0.000037 seconds Knapsack with 14 items was completed in 0.000051 seconds Knapsack with 18 items was completed in 0.000080 seconds Knapsack with 22 items was completed in 0.000110 seconds Knapsack with 26 items was completed in 0.000153 seconds Knapsack with 30 items was completed in 0.000202 seconds Knapsack with 34 items was completed in 0.000254 seconds Knapsack with 38 items was completed in 0.000327 seconds Knapsack with 42 items was completed in 0.000389 seconds Knapsack with 46 items was completed in 0.000453 seconds .##### knapsack_3_solution #####
-Knapsack with 10 items was completed in 0.000054 seconds Knapsack with 14 items was completed in 0.000071 seconds Knapsack with 18 items was completed in 0.000115 seconds Knapsack with 22 items was completed in 0.000151 seconds Knapsack with 26 items was completed in 0.000197 seconds Knapsack with 30 items was completed in 0.000264 seconds Knapsack with 34 items was completed in 0.000383 seconds Knapsack with 38 items was completed in 0.000425 seconds Knapsack with 42 items was completed in 0.000518 seconds Knapsack with 46 items was completed in 0.000950 seconds ok test_knapsack_4_solution (__main__.TestKnapsackProblem2DynamicData) ...
+Knapsack with 10 items was completed in 0.000055 seconds Knapsack with 14 items was completed in 0.000070 seconds Knapsack with 18 items was completed in 0.000111 seconds Knapsack with 22 items was completed in 0.000147 seconds Knapsack with 26 items was completed in 0.000194 seconds Knapsack with 30 items was completed in 0.000264 seconds Knapsack with 34 items was completed in 0.000332 seconds Knapsack with 38 items was completed in 0.000589 seconds Knapsack with 42 items was completed in 0.000958 seconds Knapsack with 46 items was completed in 0.001012 seconds .##### knapsack_4_solution #####
-Knapsack with 10 items was completed in 0.001076 seconds Knapsack with 14 items was completed in 0.011666 seconds Knapsack with 18 items was completed in 0.209452 seconds Knapsack with 22 items was completed in 4.249598 seconds Knapsack with 26 items was completed in 73.873633 seconds Function knapsack_4_solution working too long ok test_knapsack_5_solution (__main__.TestKnapsackProblem2DynamicData) ...
+Knapsack with 10 items was completed in 0.000674 seconds Knapsack with 14 items was completed in 0.012272 seconds Knapsack with 18 items was completed in 0.219250 seconds Knapsack with 22 items was completed in 4.020011 seconds Knapsack with 26 items was completed in 72.700317 seconds Function knapsack_4_solution working too long
+.##### knapsack_5_solution #####
-Knapsack with 10 items was completed in 0.000041 seconds Knapsack with 14 items was completed in 0.000061 seconds Knapsack with 18 items was completed in 0.000089 seconds Knapsack with 22 items was completed in 0.000131 seconds Knapsack with 26 items was completed in 0.000168 seconds Knapsack with 30 items was completed in 0.000235 seconds Knapsack with 34 items was completed in 0.000285 seconds Knapsack with 38 items was completed in 0.000357 seconds Knapsack with 42 items was completed in 0.000431 seconds Knapsack with 46 items was completed in 0.000506 seconds ok test_knapsack_6_solution (__main__.TestKnapsackProblem2DynamicData) ...
+Knapsack with 10 items was completed in 0.000041 seconds Knapsack with 14 items was completed in 0.000059 seconds Knapsack with 18 items was completed in 0.000091 seconds Knapsack with 22 items was completed in 0.000123 seconds Knapsack with 26 items was completed in 0.000171 seconds Knapsack with 30 items was completed in 0.000225 seconds Knapsack with 34 items was completed in 0.000279 seconds Knapsack with 38 items was completed in 0.000346 seconds Knapsack with 42 items was completed in 0.000430 seconds Knapsack with 46 items was completed in 0.000535 seconds .##### knapsack_6_solution #####
+Knapsack with 10 items was completed in 0.000274 seconds Knapsack with 14 items was completed in 0.000620 seconds Knapsack with 18 items was completed in 0.001316 seconds Knapsack with 22 items was completed in 0.003064 seconds Knapsack with 26 items was completed in 0.004732 seconds Knapsack with 30 items was completed in 0.007246 seconds Knapsack with 34 items was completed in 0.008738 seconds Knapsack with 38 items was completed in 0.015569 seconds Knapsack with 42 items was completed in 0.016186 seconds Knapsack with 46 items was completed in 0.032483 seconds .##### knapsack_greedy_solution #####
-Knapsack with 10 items was completed in 0.000288 seconds Knapsack with 14 items was completed in 0.000676 seconds Knapsack with 18 items was completed in 0.001300 seconds Knapsack with 22 items was completed in 0.002478 seconds Knapsack with 26 items was completed in 0.004910 seconds Knapsack with 30 items was completed in 0.006547 seconds Knapsack with 34 items was completed in 0.009097 seconds Knapsack with 38 items was completed in 0.012221 seconds Knapsack with 42 items was completed in 0.016448 seconds Knapsack with 46 items was completed in 0.032734 seconds ok
+Knapsack with 10 items was completed in 0.000026 seconds Knapsack with 14 items was completed in 0.000012 seconds Knapsack with 18 items was completed in 0.000023 seconds Knapsack with 22 items was completed in 0.000016 seconds Knapsack with 26 items was completed in 0.000016 seconds Knapsack with 30 items was completed in 0.000017 seconds Knapsack with 34 items was completed in 0.000019 seconds Knapsack with 38 items was completed in 0.000021 seconds Knapsack with 42 items was completed in 0.000037 seconds Knapsack with 46 items was completed in 0.000039 seconds .
 ----------------------------------------------------------------------
-Ran 12 tests in 83.078s
+Ran 14 tests in 81.645s

 OK
 ```
 ## add profiling plots
 ```